LipKernel: Lipschitz-Bounded Convolutional Neural Networks via Dissipative Layers: Dissipation Analysis of Neural Networks

-Activation function layers and pooling layers typically do not hold any parameters $\theta_k$.
-Therefore, it is convenient to combine fully-connected layers and the subsequent activation function layer $\sigma\circ\calF$ and convolutional layers and the subsequent activation function layer $\sigma\circ\calC$, or even a convolutional layer, an activation function and a pooling layer $\calP\circ\sigma\circ\calC$ and treat these concatenations as one layer.
-In the following, we state LMIs which imply incremental dissipativity with respect to \eqref{eq:supply} for each of these layer types.
+Note that at a layer transition the directional gain matrix $X_k$ is shared between the current and the subsequent layer, which is a natural consequence of the LMI derivation in \citep{pauli2024lipschitz} and accounts for the feedforward interconnection of the NN.
+During training, the parameters $\theta_k$ are learned.
+Activation function layers and pooling layers typically do not hold any parameters $\theta_k$ and it is convenient to combine fully connected layers and the subsequent activation function layer $\sigma\circ\calF$ and convolutional layers and the subsequent activation function layer $\sigma\circ\calC$, or even a convolutional layer, an activation function and a pooling layer $\calP\circ\sigma\circ\calC$ and treat these concatenations as one layer.
+In this way, we split the CNN into subnetworks, each holding parameters $\theta_k$ to be learned.
+Previous approaches parameterize all convolutional and fully connected layers as 1-Lipschitz and leverage the fact that pooling layers and activation functions are Lipschitz by design.
+By choosing an LMI-based approach that includes pooling layers and activation functions in layer concatenations rather than using 1-Lipschitz linear layers, we account for the coupling of information between neurons.
+This results in better expressivity.
+In the following, we state LMIs that imply incremental dissipativity with respect to \eqref{eq:supply} for the layer types $\sigma\circ\calF$, $\sigma\circ\calC$, and $\calP\circ\sigma\circ\calC$.

-\paragraph*{Convolutional layers} \begin{lemma}[LMI for $\sigma\circ\calC$ \cite{pauli2024lipschitz}] Consider a 2-D (1-D) convolutional layer $\sigma\circ\calC$ with activation functions that are slope-restricted in $[0,1]$.
+\paragraph*{Convolutional layers} \begin{lemma}[LMI for $\sigma\circ\calC$ \citep{pauli2024lipschitz}] Consider a 2-D (1-D) convolutional layer $\sigma\circ\calC$ with activation functions that are slope-restricted in $[0,1]$.
 For some $X \in \bbS_{++}^{c}$ and $X_{-} \in \bbS_{++}^{c_{-}}$, $\sigma\circ\calC$ satisfies \eqref{eq:dissipativity} with respect to the supply \eqref{eq:supply} if there exist positive definite matrices $P_1 \in \bbS_{++}^{n_{1}}$, $P_2 \in \bbS_{++}^{n_{2}}$, $\bP = \blkdiag (P_1, P_2)$ ($\bP \in \bbS_{++}^{n}$) and a diagonal matrix $\Lambda\in\bbD_{++}^{c}$ such that

 \end{lemma}